alerner1/raceyou/README.md

   # Problems to fix:

-  * as long as you're logged in you can edit or delete anyone's profile -- this is very bad!!!
+  * assigned to A: as long as you're logged in you can edit or delete anyone's profile -- this is very bad!!!
     * fix so you can only edit/delete your own
-  * add an attribute to the Race model so it knows who created it
+  * assigned to C: add an attribute to the Race model so it knows who created it
     * you should only be allowed to edit/delete races you created
-  * add an attribute to the Registration model so the Runner can mark as completed and input their finish time or distance (manually, at least for now)
+  * assigned to C: add an attribute to the Registration model so the Runner can mark as completed and input their finish time or distance (manually, at least for now)
-  * button to sign up for a race should change to removing yourself from the race if you've already signed up
+  * assigned to A: button to sign up for a race should change to removing yourself from the race if you've already signed up
-  * button to add friend should change to delete friend (with accompanying functionality) if you're already friends
+  * assigned to A: button to add friend should change to delete friend (with accompanying functionality) if you're already friends
-  * adjust column names/types to eliminate ambiguity when it comes to units
+  * assigned to C: adjust column names/types to eliminate ambiguity when it comes to units
   * validations
   * make sure flash[:errors] and flash[:success] show up as appropriate and redirects make sense